-The heat fan off delay (amount of time that the blower operates after the heat demand has been satisfied) may be adjusted by changing the jumper position across the five pins on the integrated control.
-The unit is shipped with a factory fan off setting of 90 seconds.
+The fan on time of 30 seconds is not adjustable.
+The fan off delay (amount of time that the blower operates after the heat demand has been satisfied) may be adjusted by changing the jumper position across the five pins on the integrated control.
+The unit is shipped with a factory fan off setting of 120 seconds.
 The fan off delay affects comfort and is adjustable to satisfy individual applications.
 Adjust the fan off delay to achieve a supply air temperature between 90° and 110°F at the moment that the blower is de-energized.
 Longer off delay settings provide lower return air temperatures; shorter settings provide higher return air temperatures.
-See figure 56.
+See FIGURE 56.